NTIG-Uppsala/hotel-pos-system/README.md

 ## Run

-Before runing the project, navigate to the `src/HotelPosSystem` directory:
+Before running the project, navigate to the `src/HotelPosSystem` directory:

 ```shell
 cd src/HotelPosSystem